Financial Technology Master of Engineering (FinTech)

 - Robotic process automation (RPA) and algorithmic solutions

-- Three (3) FinTech Elective courses Choose your elective track:
+- Three (3) FinTech Elective courses Option to choose an elective track:

 1 Industry Capstone Project